Income Tax Slabs and Rates in India for 2021-22: New Regime

 9. Taxable income/ total income – means income which is taxable after all exemptions and deductions available under the Act.

-10. Standard deduction: The Finance Bill 2018 proposes to introduce standard deduction in lieu of transport allowance (which was exempt upto Rs 19,200 per annum) and medical reimbursement (which was tax fee up to Rs 15,000 per annum on production of bills).
+10. Standard deduction: The Finance Act 2018 introduced standard deduction in lieu of transport allowance (which was exempt upto Rs 19,200 per annum) and medical reimbursement (which was tax fee up to Rs 15,000 per annum on production of bills).
 It is a flat deduction being provided to salaried individuals from their salary in order to meet their day to day expenses.
-This has been capped at Rs.
-40,000 per annum (limited to salary).
+Finance Act 2019 proposes to increase this to INR 50,000.

 11. Medical Insurance Premium: Any premium paid by an individual (including spouse and dependent children) for a medical insurance is allowed as a deduction under section 80D subject to a limit of Rs 25,000 (this is Rs 50,000 for all senior citizen taxpayers).
 Over and above the limits applicable for individual if he/she is paying medical insurance premium and/or medical expenses for parents then an additional deduction of Rs 25,000 is available (this is Rs 50,000 if parents are senior citizen).
 An individual can also claim Rs 5,000 under section 80D and within the overall limit as specified above for expenses incurred on preventive health check-up.

 12. Income From Salary This includes salary paid to an employee in cash as well as the taxable perquisites made available to the employee.
 Employers issue a Form 16 and Form 12BA annually which states the salary and allowances and value of perquisites provided to the employee during the Financial Year.

 13. Income From House Property As per Finance Bill, two residential house properties owned by a taxpayer shall not attract tax under the head income from house property.